ytliu8464/OpenROAD-flow-scripts/flow/watermarking/gen_key/README.md

 # Key Generation

-Derives the per-stage watermark seeds from an Ed25519 signature.
+The key generation tool derives the per-stage watermark seeds from an Ed25519 signature.
 Each watermarking stage consumes exactly one `seed_<stage>.hex`.

-The master seed is derived from a signature over a binding message rather than from a random number, so the watermark binds to an owner and a design.
+The master seed comes from a signature over a binding message rather than from a random number, so the watermark binds to an owner and a design.
 Showing `(M, sig, pk)` proves the seed could only have been produced by the holder of `sk`, without revealing the seed itself.